-All costs will be met by the member of staff concerned.
+89. All costs will be met by the member of staff concerned.

-Interruption for reasons of force majeure
+Interruption or extension for reasons of force majeure

-Costs incurred as a result of illness, accident, early return from mission or travel assistance will be covered by insurance (see services offered).
+90. Costs incurred as a result of illness, accident, natural disasters, early return from mission or travel assistance will be covered by insurance (when applicable).